 Now in its 40th season, Survivor is not the phenomenon it was when it debuted in 2000.
-But its current installment, Winners at War, still attracts over 6 million viewers per episode.
+But it’s still a cultural force with a thriving fandom: Its current installment, Winners at War, attracted over 6 million viewers per episode.
 Who is tuning in to this decades-old show, watching smelly castaways competing in nothing but underwear and dirt?

 The gays are.

 Survivor may charm a conservative CBS audience with its schtick of aggressive men and bombshell women scheming and flirting in the Fiji sun.
 But beneath all that, it’s secretly the most homoerotic show on TV.

 Don’t believe me?
 Ask Andy Herren.
 As the first out gay winner in Big Brother history, Herren, 33, knows what it’s like to become a CBS queer icon.
 After a season of scheming and backstabbing, Herren secured his win with a convincing jury speech inspired by another gay reality TV winner, Todd Herzog from Survivor: China.